The Queen's Anniversary Prize 2013 - awarded for our outstanding work in the field of enterprise and business engagement.

 Take some time to have a look around campus and get your bearings, or use the virtual tour below before you get here to ensure you get the most out of our state-of-the-art facilities.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Teesside University!
+Some of these might help you to study for a Master at Teesside University!